Modelling Alternating Current with Sine Function

 The blades on a windmill turn at a frequency of 20 revolutions per minute.
 The length of each blade is 3.5 m, and the tips of the blades are 8 m off the ground when they are at their lowest point.

-a) Use a sinusoidal function to model the height above the ground of one of the blade tips as a function of time.
+a) Use a sinusoidal function to model the height above the ground of one of the blade tips as a function of time if the blade's height is measured starting from the center of rotation.

 b) Graph the function.